mcalisterkm/teach-your-pi-to-sniff-with-bme688/README.md

 $ python3 sniff.py
 ```

-And here is a pimoroni BME688 sniffing the air.
+And here is a pimoroni BME688 module sniffing the air.

 ![room-air-gas1.png](img%2Froom-air-gas1.png)